Objectives of the service

 Potential users belong to nearly all economic sectors operating world-wide on regional to global scales.
 During the project, a prominent group of champion users were able to test and use the developed datasets.

 Service/ system concept

 AgeSpot is tailored to the global demand for business intelligence data, a driving force for economic growth.
-It enables customers to easily access granular, standardized and up-to-date key information about their target groups providing a new information service for spatially locating and forecasting population demographics.
+It enables customers to easily access granular, standardized, and up-to-date key information about their target groups providing a new information service for spatially locating and forecasting population demographics.

 This information is derived through a system that implements the following key innovative technical components (Figure 2):